KaiibottAI/foundry-rss-scroller/README.md

 ## Features

-Reads text from a specified journal entry and displays it as a scrolling news ticker.
+Reads text from a specified journal and all it's entries or pages and displays it as a scrolling news ticker.

 Supports dynamic settings, allowing users or the GM to modify: